iconify/documentation/documents/pages/icon-finder/packages/index.md

 ## Packages

-Icon Finder packages are found in `[file]package` directory of the [Icon Finder repository](https://github.com/iconify/icon-finder).
+Icon Finder packages are found in `[file]packages` directory of the [Icon Finder repository](https://github.com/iconify/icon-finder).

 Packages:

 - [Core](#core) does all the heavy parsing: sending API queries, parsing results.
-- [Theme](#theme) that contains stylesheet and theme configuration.
+- [Themes](#themes) package contains stylesheets and configuration for multiple themes.
 - [Components](#components) package contains customizable Svelte components that are used to build UI.
 - [Configurator](#configurator) package configures and builds other packages.
 It is used in the build process.

+Those are packages that most Icon Finder implementations are based on.
+For examples of how they are implemented, look in `[file]ui` directory of Icon Finder repository.

 ### Dependencies

-All packages, except for [Components package](#components) do not depend on other packages.
+All packages, except for [the components package](#components) do not depend on other packages.
 They can be compiled and tested separately.

 However, [components package](#components) uses other packages:

 - [Core package](#core) is used by components to do all API stuff.
-- [Theme package](#theme) is used by components for configuration.
-Components take icons and color rotation from theme.
+- [Theme configuration](#themes) is used by components for list of icons and colors rotation.

-[Configurator package](#configurator) puts it all together by mixing theme, custom configuration, custom components and compiles [components package](#components).
+[Configurator package](#configurator) puts it all together.
+It compiles configuration for implementation, then runs build processes of other packages to build them according to implementation specification.

 ## Core {#core}

 Core package is main part of Icon Finder.
 It handles all actions, sends API requests, parses and organizes data and tells UI what to display.

-Code is completely asynchronous.
+Code is completely asynchronous, it uses callbacks to send data to components package to render.
 Package is written in TypeScript for strict type checking.

 Core package can be used in the following environments: